GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 #### Default Owner Restrictions
 * This option allows you to prevent the form entry owner – the user who filled out the Gravity Forms – from viewing the generated PDF.
 This included logged out and logged in users – with the exception of a logged in user who has any of the capabilities listed in the [*User Restriction*](#user-restriction) field.
-* This option has no effect on PDFs sent as attachments in Gravity Forms notifications, but does affect the unsigned [Gravity PDF shortcode and mergetags](shortcodes-and-mergetags.md).
+* This option has no effect on PDFs sent as attachments in Gravity Forms notifications, but does affect the unsigned [Gravity PDF shortcode and merge tags](shortcodes-and-mergetags.md).
 * By default, this option is disabled.

 #### User Restriction